ouspg/CompSec/Lab2_Network/README.md

 Let's get back to the Juice Shop.

 The XSS attack you did in the previous task was mostly just annoying, but combining the vulnerability with others can lead to some very phishy attacks.
-Next, we are going to create an XSS attack using arbitrary file upload vulnerability.
+Next, we are going to create an XSS attack using an arbitrary file upload vulnerability.

 ### Combining arbitrary file upload and XSS